 Have you recently added a new four-legged member to your family?
 Make sure you are getting them the same protection you would invest in for yourself.
 Our pets are wholly dependent on us; not just for love and attention, but also for their overall health including diet, exercise, enrichment, and regular veterinary checkups.

 As a valued member of the FICPA, you have access to unique savings on pet insurance offered through Nationwide, the first and largest provider of pet insurance in the U.S., for as little as $10 a month.
-To learn more or to request a quote, please visit, https://ficpa.memberbenefits.com/pet-insurance/ today.
+Request a quote today.